 Josh Shapiro - Alto Saxophone

 As an over 20-year veteran of the Chicago music scene, Joshua Shapiro, (or "Shap" as many in the biz call him) has plied his saxophone and music arranging skills over many distinct genres and at numerous venues.
 Be it Jazz, Rock & Roll, Funk, Pop, AfroBeat, or Salsa, "Shap" has distinguished himself with his versatility and approach to the saxophone.
 Josh can currently be heard performing all over Chicagoland with the region's top ensembles.
-Josh has also performed and toured with: The Platters, The Tokens, Ben Vereen, Charo, Maureen McGovern, Clint Holmes, The Glenn Miller Orchestra, The Virginia Symphony Orchestra, and Under the Streetlamp.
+Josh has also performed and toured with: The Platters, The Tokens, Little Anthony & The Imperials, Ben Vereen, Charo, Maureen McGovern, Clint Holmes, The Glenn Miller Orchestra, The Virginia Symphony Orchestra, and Under the Streetlamp.
 While saxophone is his primary instrument, Joshua can frequently be heard performing on clarinet and flute as well, and his music arrangements can be found in the books of many ensembles throughout the region.

 Dan Moffett - Tenor Saxophone